Introduction to Natural Phenomenon

 Most of the substances are neutral to electricity.
 An atom is composed of electrons, protons, and neutrons according to the basics of atomic structure.
 An electron carries a negative charge, a proton has a positive charge and a neutron has no charge.

 The number of electrons in an atom is equal to that of protons.
-The equal number of negative and positive charges is balancing among themselves.
-For this cause, most of the matters are electrically neutral.
+The equal number of negative and positive charges are balancing among themselves.
+For this reason, most of the matter is electrically neutral.

 Electrons may be transferred from one object to another upon rubbing two objects together.
 If an object loses any electron, it charges that object positively.
 If an object gains electrons, that object gets negatively charged.
 The static electricity is responsible for the transfer of charges in various objects.
 Static electricity is the principal reason for the illumination.